image

 Well I think there's 2 things.
 I would say that a lot of the work we've been doing in climate change has evolved out of the capabilities that we have in the work we normally do for clients.

 So we've been working with them on risk management and on having insurance against things like hurricanes or other things that are a result that can be impacted by climate change.
-So we have that capability and we're working with them.
+So we have that capability, we're working with them.

 Operator